"This is unjust": Hakimi breaks silence on alleged sexual offence ahead of trial

 "This matter is in the hands of the authorities."

-Hakimi featured in the first leg and scored as PSG overturned a two-goal deficit to claim a 3-2 victory.
+Hakimi featured in the first leg and scored as PSG overturned a two-goal deficit to claim a 3-2 victory against Monaco.

 Watch Hakimi's goal vs Monaco: